Sho Sakurai: Career

 In 1995, when Sakurai was thirteen years old, he sent an application to the talent agency, Johnny & Associates, and started activities as a Johnny's Jr.

 On April 10, 2024, Sakurai posted, via Starto Entertainment's website, his opening a website of his own, as a means of contact point for job requests and inquiries.
 He commented on the news program "News Zero", in which he appears as Monday night support newscaster since 2006, that he did it as a part of the expansion of activities, as well as of his agent contract with the agency.

 On May 9, 2024, he served as navigator for Morinaga's press conference for their health and beauty item Passienol.
 Sakurai not only led the talk session, but also provided commentary on his use of the product.
+After more than 11 years working with the company, it was announced, via its SNS, that Sakurai would end his work with Morinaga.
+As part of the post mentioning InJelly and Carre de Chocolat, the brands for which Sakurai is known for, the company thanked him for his work with them and wished him continued success.
+Sakurai is to graduate as image character on March 2, 2026.

 During an audio live stream held for fan club members in April 2025, he revealed that he was planning to make his official blog "Otonoha" into a book.
 The paid blog articles (close to 250) have been available through the Family Club web (formerly Johnny's web), a smartphone site, since April 2008, but there was a limit to the number of back issues that could be viewed.
 Although the contents of the book have not been revealed at this time, there is a possibility these past articles could be reprinted.

+He belonged to Arashi from 1999 until the group's end of activities, on May 31, 2026.